Moby Doll: The brain and Greenpeace

-Just before Greenpeace's first big anti-whaling event, Spong had Moby Doll's brain photographed next to a human brain, to demonstrate how large it was, in order to persuade people that whales deserved to be protected.
+Just before Greenpeace's first big anti-whaling event, Spong had Moby Doll's larger brain photographed next to a human brain, as a means of persuading people that whales deserved to be protected.
 When launching their first expedition, in April 1975, the activists "unfurled a flag featuring an indigenous image of a killer whale as they departed," with poetic justice, from Jericho Beach.
-And it came to pass that great whales all around the world partly owed their survival to the posthumous influence of the harpooned juvenile orca from J Pod of the Southern Residents, who had swum in circles in a seapen at Jericho Beach.
+It came to pass that great whales all around the world partly owed their survival to the posthumous influence of the harpooned juvenile orca from J Pod of the southern resident orcas, who had swum in circles in a sea pen at Jericho Beach.